Digital Slide Scanner

 -

-By leveraging multiplex immunofluorescence (mIF) staining with multiple biomarkers, spatial biology allows simultaneous visualization and quantification of numerous proteins within a single tissue section, enabling detailed analysis of cell presence, abundance, spatial distribution, and cell-to-cell interactions.
+By leveraging multiplex immunofluorescence (mIF) staining with multiple biomarkers, spatial biology allows simultaneous visualization and quantification of numerous proteins within a single tissue section.
+This enables detailed analysis of cell presence, abundance, spatial distribution and cell-to-cell interactions.

 NSCLC tissue stained with UltiMapper I/O PD-L1 kit.